Showtime Speedway 2019 Super Late Model

-Showtime Point fund Gurantee for Super Latemodel’s Must run 70% of the race to be Eligible.
-Total race are 18 Schedule you need to run 13 of the 18 race’s.
+Showtime Point fund Gurantee for Super Latemodel’s Must run 80% of the race to be Eligible.

 If these rules do not say you can do it then don’t do it!
 Be sure to check the general rules.
 All interpretations by the track are final.
 You are responsible to know the track’s position on all rules.
 IGNORANCE IS NO EXCUSE!

 1. All competing cars will be full-sized, stock American manufactured passenger car bodies.
 2009 A-B-C Body Rules apply unless otherwise specified herein.
 (Refer to A-B-C Rulebook and guidelines for details.)
 The A-B-C Body Guidelines will be posted at the websites of the series and approved body manufacturers.
 Also, no panels allowed extending top edge of doors.
 Any other body configuration must be approved by track officials prior to qualifying.
 Weight may be added at the official’s discretion.

 2. Rub rail are discouraged and may only be used if they are polycarbonate.